 If you are unable to attend one of your assigned, required lectures or sections, please notify your faculty supervisor or discipline lead prior to your absence to arrange for a TA or colleague to cover or complete any lectures, sections or tasks that you are required to perform.
 When uncontrollable or unanticipated circumstances (e.g., illness) arise, and you feel you cannot hold class, please notify your classes via CatCourses and also send an email to firstname.lastname@example.org and CC Megan Topete (email@example.com) so that an appropriate signage can be posted on your classroom door(s).
 If you are unable to email, you may also call SSHA Reception at 209.228.7742 or SSHA Instructional Services Staff at 209.228.2336 to inform a staff member of your absence.
 However, if your reason for absence is an interview, medical appointment, or family or personal matter, it is your responsibility to make the necessary arrangements well ahead of time, in preparation for your absence.
 Under NO circumstances should you miss any aspect of your teaching duties for personal extracurricular activities.
 If you are attending an academic conference or the like and know well in advance that a class will be canceled, it is your responsibility to arrange for a colleague to substitute for you, or make some other arrangement to personally deliver instruction.

 Lecturers and primary course instructors should meet to be sure all grading is completed and all necessary information has been shared in order to submit final grades.
 Provide any other input on the course requested by the primary instructor.

 Depending on the date of the final exam, the grading process may extend into the week after the instructional end of the semester.

-Each Lecturer will be evaluated at the end of every semester by students and once per academic year by the assigned faculty supervisor.
-Additional comments may be solicited from other faculty, instructors, or teaching assistants with whom the lecturer interacted.
+Each lecturer will be evaluated at the end of every semester by students and once per academic year by his or her assigned faculty supervisor.
+Additional comments may be solicited from other faculty members, instructors or teaching assistants with whom the lecturer interacted.